wannesm/dotsandboxes/README.md

 Start the agent client
 ----------------------

-This is the program that controls one of the two game-playing agents.
-This application listens to websocket requests that communicate game information and sends back the next action.
+This is the program that runs a game-playing agents.
+This application listens to websocket requests that communicate game information and sends back the next action it wants to play.

-Starting the agent client should be possible by using the following command:
+Starting the agent client is done using the following command:

     $ ./dotsandboxesagent <port>